AFRICA

 If the FCO expresses serious concerns about the merger, it is important that the notifying party/parties enter into negotiations of possible commitments well before the expiry of the deadlines as the FCO can only consider an approval with commitments if the notifying party/parties have offered such commitments.

-Commitments can be either structural or behavioural, but the latter only if they do not require a permanent monitoring.
+Commitments can be either structural or behavioral, but the latter only if they do not require a permanent monitoring.
 The FCO has outlined its general approach to commitments/conditions in its "Guidance on Remedies in Merger Control" (see topic 3), and it makes clear in its Guidance that it has a clear preference for structural remedies since these address the competition concerns quickly and durably and do not require protracted monitoring.

 Publicity and access to the file